Glaze0/CV-test/README.md

 ### Frontend Setup

--cd CV
+- cd CV
--npm install
+- npm install
--npm run dev
+- npm run dev

 ### Backend Setup

-cd backend
+- cd backend
-pip install -r requirements.txt uvicorn main:app --reload
+- pip install -r requirements.txt
+- uvicorn main:app --reload

 There is a dummy resume pdf for you to use, in "./src/assets/Dummy_Resume.pdf"